 The Swiss Arts Council Pro Helvetia awards grants for translations of contemporary literary works from Switzerland, with an eye to promoting cultural and linguistic diversity and helping Swiss authors reach larger audiences, both within the country and around the world.

 - literary works by Swiss authors (fiction and poetry)

 - non-fiction books by Swiss authors on cultural and artistic topics relating to Switzerland

 - plays by Swiss dramatists (including theatre surtitles)

 - samples of up to 15 pages upon request

-We accept applications at any time, but they must be submitted at least three months before printing, to allow time for Pro Helvetia to proof-read the translation.
+We accept applications at any time, but they must be submitted at least three months before the date of printing.

 Please contact us if you have any further questions.
 We look forward to receiving your application.